• Mining

 Speaking at an upstream oil and gas local suppliers workshop, TotalEnergies Lead for Contracts, Procurement, Engineering and Local Content, Veronica Mungonena, said the number of direct suppliers has grown from eight to 62, with a strong focus on majority Namibian-owned businesses.

-“To date, we have spent over N$141 million on local goods and services, and about 10% of our expenditure so far has been directed towards local suppliers.
+“To date, we have spent over US$141 million on local goods and services, and about 10% of our expenditure so far has been directed towards local suppliers.
 We are making a strong effort to ensure that Namibian suppliers are part of this journey,” she said.

 Mungonena said supplier development remains central to the company’s operations, with ongoing efforts to expand the number of local businesses participating in its value chain.